tytydraco/yessleep/out/Ive_never_really_liked_birds.md

 It's hard enough to lose your job, try moving into my cousin, Chris' basement.
 He promised he would clear out the old stuff my aunt and uncle had be collecting for what seemed like centuries.
 He hadn't but considering all and all, I wasn't going to complain.

 I arrived around 5pm and in the middle of December, so it may have well been midnight with how dark it was outside.
 At least the basement was warm.
 Chris showed me the door to downstairs and handed me the key to door that led outside.
 "You can use the upstairs door for most things, but I'm required by the Fire Marshall to give you this in case of a fire.
-Also use the room with a window for your bedroom and the other for storage."
+Also, for fire safety, use the room with a window for your bedroom and the other for storage."

 I nodded, half in a daze.
 It had been a 4 hour drive and I was ready to make any four walls a bedroom and any flat surface a bed.
 I took the key and dragged my measly duffel bag down the stairs with me.
 It was a standard basement, large room at the end of the stairs with two doors on the back wall leading to bedrooms.
-The door on the side let up a set of stairs to the outside.
+The door on the side led up a set of stairs to the outside.

-I'm sure the decor was chic in the 70s but now the burnt orange carpet, wood and brick feel ominous, especially with the dim incandescent lights.
+I'm sure the decor was chic in the 70s, but now the burnt orange carpet, wood and brick felt ominous, especially with the dim incandescent lights.
 I settled onto the cream couch with brown print pastoral scenes and a plastic covering to protect it.
 The plastic crinkled under my weight.
 My eyelids met for but a second.
-The sound of gun fire in rapid succession jolted me awake.
+The sound of gun fire in rapid succession, like a machine gun, jolted me awake.
 I thought my cousin lived in a fairly safe neighborhood.
 I ran upstairs.

-My cousin sat at the kitchen table working on a puzzle.
+My cousin sat calmly at the kitchen table working on a puzzle.
 He looked at me equally puzzled.
 "You ok?"
 He asked.

 I fidgeted."Yeah, did you hear that?"